-Colours should be seen as something to be worked for throughout the year.
-Colours work on a two year cycle, except in Year 11.
+Colours should be seen as something to be worked for throughout the year, and are awarded to pupils in Years 7 to U6 annually.
 They are as follows: Year 7&8, Year 9&10, Year 11, Sixth Form.
-To be awarded Art Colours pupils have to achieve the following criteria:
+To be awarded Art Colours, pupils in Year's 7 and 8 have to achieve the following criteria: